 It should be emphasized that the Rural Skills program is not a mechanism by which to gain eligibility to write the examination of special competence in emergency medicine as a resident candidate.
 It is also not meant to serve as a form of remediation or to build basic competencies.

-These self-designed programs are supervised by the Enhanced Skills Program Director, Dr. Meg Gemmill.
+These self-designed programs are supervised by the Rural Skills Program Director, Dr. Christy Stephenson.